 Over the years, Riverbend has assisted a number of clients in meeting the criteria for various green home programs.
 And, of course, our team of experienced professionals is always available to discuss your project possibilities.
 If you are interested in exploring certification for your future Riverbend home, please let them know of your interest in advance.

 We are proud to provide timeless designs you’ll fall in love with while combining them with the latest technology to craft homes.
-Contact us to learn more about our energy efficient timber frame homes and how you can modify your own custom design today.
+Contact us to learn more about our energy efficient timber frame homes and how we can work together to create your dream timber frame home.

 For additional information in the U.S., watch a video via the USGBC, “What is LEED?” here.